calculix/cae/README.md

-# CalculiX CAE
+# CalculiX Adanced Environment (CAE)

-GUI/pre-processor for [CalculiX CrunchiX](http://dhondt.de/).
-Very simple, free and open source.
-Program is based on CalculiX keywords hierarchy.
-Written in Python3 and utilizes PyQt5.
+CAE is a software package mainly consisting of CalculiX [GraphiX](http://calculix.de/), [CrunchiX](http://dhondt.de/) and keyword editor.
+The last one - is a very simple, free and open source GUI/pre-processor for CalculiX.
+Program is based on the keywords hierarchy, is designed to guide you through the keywords creation process and is aimed to help you reach correct input file with no mistakes.
+Keyword editor is written in Python3 and utilizes PyQt5.

 It is implied that you have already created geometry and generated mesh in some other software like [FreeCAD](https://www.freecadweb.org/) or [Salome-platform](https://www.salome-platform.org/).
-CalculiX CAE is designed to guide you through the keywords creation sequence and is aimed to help you reach correct input file with no mistakes.

 <br/><br/>